Norms, Institutions, and Robots: Computation

 An assignment of values to the variables $W$ that satisfies all constraints in $\mathcal{C}$ thus represents a particular trajectory that adheres to the institution.
 Thus, the problem of finding an adherent trajectory in an institution is reduced to the Constraint Satisfaction Problem (CSP)~\citep{books/daglib/0076790}.

 A trajectory defines values for all state-variables.
-It is therefore possible to represent a trajectory as a collection of unary constraints over variables.
+It is, therefore, possible to represent a trajectory as a collection of unary constraints over variables.
 Given trajectory $(\ti,\tau)$ in the state space defined by $R$, we can obtain a set of unary constraints $\mathcal{C}_{(\ti,\tau)} = \cup_{\rho \in R} C_{\rho}$, where

-The constraint network $(W,\mathcal{C})$ represents the institution, grounding and semantics, while $(W,{\mathcal C}_{(\ti,\tau)})$ represents a given trajectory $(\ti,\tau)$.
+The constraint network $(W,\mathcal{C})$ represents the institution, grounding, and semantics, while $(W,{\mathcal C}_{(\ti,\tau)})$ represents a given trajectory $(\ti,\tau)$.
 Thus, the constraint network

 has a solution if and only if trajectory $(\ti,\tau)$ adheres to the institution with given grounding and semantics.
-This addresses the {\em verification problem} listed in Table~\ref{table:problems}.
-This computational model is clearly too complex to be practical, as variables may take on values representing any trajecotry in state space.
-We therefore put several assumptions in place which make the verification problem feasible.
-These are in line with assumptions commonly made in the temporal planning literature, as we explain below.
+This addresses the \emph{verification problem} listed in Table~\ref{table:problems}.

+This computational model is clearly too complex to be practical, as variables may take on values representing any trajectory in state space.
+In the next section, we put several assumptions in place which make the verification problem feasible.